aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/choose-the-platform-and-interoperability-technology/_index.md

 ﻿---
-title: Choose the Platform and Interoperability Technology – Aspose.Words for Java
+title: Choose the Platform and Interoperability Technology
+second_title: Aspose.Words for Java
 articleTitle: Choose the Platform and Interoperability Technology
 linktitle: Choose the Platform and Interoperability Technology
 description: "Choose the Platform for Aspose.Words."